 Joe has presented to law enforcement officials from around the world, and has trained military and civilian personnel in Panama and consulted with law enforcement in Israel, Italy, the UK, Dubai, Kuwait and Qatar.

-A native of Lackawanna County, Joe has devoted his career to public service, and served for more than 15 years in the Pennsylvania Office of Attorney General, rising from an intern to become the state’s top drug prosecutor, when he was named the first Head of the OAG’s Drug and Organized Crime Division.
+A native of Lackawanna County who has lived in Wyoming County for more than a decade, Joe has devoted his career to public service, and served for more than 15 years in the Pennsylvania Office of Attorney General, rising from an intern to become the state’s top drug prosecutor, when he was named the first Head of the OAG’s Drug and Organized Crime Division.
 In the White House he served as Assistant Deputy Director for State & Local Affairs in the Drug Czar’s office.

 Currently Peters works with national and international law enforcement organizations on terrorism and related intelligence and prosecution issues.
 Joe’s expertise on these issues have been recognized by Fox News, CNN and television networks as far away as London and Italy which have asked for his expert on-air commentary.
 Additionally, for many years, Joe hosted his own radio show, “Tough Talk with Joe Peters.”

 Joe is pro-life and a strong supporter of the 2nd Amendment — in the past he has been ‘A’ rated by the NRA.

 Joe graduated from King’s College and later the Dickinson School of Law.
 He is a member of the E. B. Jermyn Lodge #2 Fraternal Order of Police and has been honored by the PA Chiefs of Police Association by being named a Life Member.
 He is an associate member of the Pennsylvania District Attorney’s Association and a member of the International Association of Chiefs of Police, where he sits on its Terrorism Committee.
 Joe is a life member of the NRA.